French bicycle industry: Golden age

 While the bicycle was popular among wealthy young men in cities such as London, New York City, and Paris, Starley's safety bicycle ushered in the "golden age of bicycles."
 A bicycle craze swept Europe and North America during the Gay Nineties; suddenly, the bicycle was safe, affordable, and available for transport and leisure for the ordinary person.
 Although France was swept up in the craze, production remained centered in England and the United States.
 However, the seeds were sown for the rebirth of the French industry.

+In 1876 Clément Cycles was started by its eponym, Adolphe Clément-Bayard.
+Also founded in 1876 was the Société Parisienne.

 In 1881, Paul de Vivie, a man of twenty-eight, bought his first bicycle, an ordinary.
 By 1887, de Vivie decided to devote his attention to his avocation; he sold his business, and moved to Saint-Étienne, where he opened a bicycle shop and started a magazine, Le Cycliste.
 Velocio, as de Vivie was known, began to import bicycles from Coventry; within two years, however, he had begun to produce his own bicycles.
 His 1889 La Gauloise was the first bicycle produced in France.

+In 1882 Cycles Peugeot was born, the fruit of Armand Peugeot and his brothers, who worked for the family firm then called Peugeot Frères Aînés (PFA).
+PFA exhibited a steam-powered tricycle at the 1889 World Fair in Paris.
+By 1892 the company was called Les Fils de Peugeot Frères, but friction developed between the brothers and in 1896 Armand created Société Anonyme des Automobiles Peugeot which would go on to become the largest car manufacturer in France, producing 10,000 cars per year by the dawn of the First World War.

+The Hurtu company was founded in 1880 as Hurtu, Hautin et Diligeon as a maker of sewing machines and soon added machine tools and bicycles to their range.
+The Hurtu name was continued by Diligeon and company and successfully pioneered French automobiles from 1896.